abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 3. Bean Constructed and all its dependencies injected into it
 4. Bean's `init()` method is called
 5. Bean's `@PostConstruct` annotated method is called
+6. Use the Bean - call its methods
-6. Bean's `@PreDestroy` annotated method is called
+7. Bean's `@PreDestroy` annotated method is called
+8. Bean's `destroy()` method is called

 _Reference_: https://javatechonline.com/spring-bean-life-cycle-method-examples/